japanninja74/OS_emness_sha256/README.md

 calculate the hash.
 Try to use the write with concatenation function for sending the files' content to the core.
 The hash comparison can be done in the main.

+Improvement: Try to keep everything generic and consider all input lenghts unknown
 #### Exercise 5
 Write a program who tries to find the correct password, recognising it from the expected hash.
 This program must read a list of password attempts from a file and the